makoshark2001/trading-bot-core/DEVELOPMENT_GUIDE.md

 **Repository**: https://github.com/makoshark2001/trading-bot-core
 **Port**: 3000
-**Status**: ✅ **PRODUCTION READY** with **Dynamic Pair Management & Persistent Storage**
+**Status**: ✅ **PRODUCTION READY** with **Dynamic Pair Management, Persistent Storage & Automatic Pair Discovery**

 ## 🎯 Service Purpose

-The core trading bot service that provides market data collection, technical analysis, **dynamic trading pair management**, and **persistent local storage**.
-This is the foundation service that all other modules depend on, now with the ability to add/remove trading pairs without server restarts and data preservation across restarts.
+The core trading bot service that provides market data collection, technical analysis, **dynamic trading pair management**, **persistent local storage**, and **automatic pair discovery**.
+This is the foundation service that all other modules depend on, now with the ability to discover, add, and remove trading pairs without server restarts and data preservation across restarts.

 ## 💬 Chat Instructions for Claude

 ```
-I'm working with the trading-bot-core service that provides market data collection, technical analysis, dynamic trading pair management, and persistent local storage.
+I'm working with the trading-bot-core service that provides market data collection, technical analysis, dynamic trading pair management, persistent local storage, and automatic pair discovery.
 This is the foundation service that all other modules depend on.
-The core functionality is complete and production-ready, including dynamic pair management and persistent storage capabilities.
+The core functionality is complete and production-ready, including dynamic pair management, persistent storage, and automatic pair discovery capabilities.

 Key features implemented:
 - Real-time data from Xeggex exchange for configurable trading pairs
 - 11 technical indicators with ensemble signals
-- RESTful API on port 3000
+- RESTful API on port 3000 with 15 endpoints
 - Dynamic trading pair management with 5 API endpoints
 - Persistent local storage with smart loading and automatic saving
+- Automatic pair discovery from Xeggex exchange with live data
 - Runtime configuration management with persistence
 - Clean, modular architecture with storage management
 - Comprehensive error handling and fallback mechanisms